MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-mandatory-fields.md

 documentationcenter: ''
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.author: solsen
-ms.openlocfilehash: 6cab6247c8edb050a038ef7641b646f1a7412588
+ms.openlocfilehash: 386025d90301f780f8bf5927de495658a100825f
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "2310844"
+ms.locfileid: "5775291"
 ---
 # <a name="detecting-mandatory-fields"></a>Detecting Mandatory Fields
-When you enter data on pages in [!INCLUDE[d365fin](includes/d365fin_md.md)], certain fields are marked with a red asterisk.
+When you enter data on pages in [!INCLUDE[prod_short](includes/prod_short.md)], certain fields are marked with a red asterisk.
 The red asterisk means that the field must be filled to complete a certain process that uses the field, such as posting a transaction that uses the value in the field.

 Even though the field contains a red asterisk, you are not forced to fill in the field before you continue to other fields or close the page.
 The red asterisk only serves as a reminder that you will be blocked from completing a certain process.